Is dark mode better or worse for your eyes?

 Many phones also have a blue light filter.
 The filter, which should also be located in display settings, lets you adjust the amount of blue light emitted from your screen.
 This is a great option for those who can’t see well in dark mode, but want protection from blue light.

-AVOID SCREEN GLARE: If you’re viewing your screen in a dark room, the bright light from default display settings can cause an irritating glare.
+AVOID SCREEN GLARE: If you’re viewing your screen in a dark room, the bright light from default display settings can cause an irritating glare — an uncomfortable level of contrast between the screen and your surroundings.
 Using dark mode will cut the glare from your screen significantly for comfortable viewing.

 You also can dim your screen manually in light mode or set your brightness to adjust automatically based on the surrounding lighting.
 Either option will effectively reduce glare if you prefer not to use dark mode.